alexpetros/unplannedobsolescence.com/content/blog/why-fight-for-a-word/index.md

 I don't know, Roy, maybe there is a broken manual.
 Maybe you needed to explain this somewhere other than _a PhD dissertation_, a famously non-approachable format.

-Evidently I'm not the only one who felt this way, because Fielding [published a response to this criticism](https://roy.gbiv.com/untangled/2008/specialization) just four days later:
+Fielding [publishes a response to this criticism](https://roy.gbiv.com/untangled/2008/specialization) just four days later:

 > So, when you find it hard to understand what I have written, please don’t think of it as talking above your head or just too philosophical to be worth your time.
 I am writing this way because I think the subject deserves a particular form of precision.
 Instead, take the time to look up the terms.
 Think of it as an opportunity to learn something new, not because I said so, but because it will do you some personal good to better understand the depth of our field.
 Not just the details of what I wrote, but the background knowledge implied by all the strange terms that I used to write it.
 >